 They say a busy station is a happy station, and if they’re right Bethnal Green Fire Station on Roman Road is a very happy station indeed.
-Ahead of their open day to celebrate 50 years of firefighting, we go behind the scenes with local photographer Tom Keeling.
+We go behind the scenes with local photographer Tom Keeling.

 The crew used to be based at what is now the London Buddhist Centre, which opened in 1889.
 Given the old station was built to the specifications of horse-drawn fire engines it’s no real surprise a new one was built in the late 1960s.
 That’s the concrete Bauhaus number you see on the Roman today, and which has sent crews to many major incidents in London over the past half century – the King’s Cross fire, 7/7, and Grenfell among them.